grafana/scenes/docusaurus/docs/scene-app.md

 ## SceneApp

-`SceneApp` is the root object that must be used in order to take full advantage of Scenes and Grafana plugin integration. `SceneApp` provides support for routing of your Scenes app.
+`SceneApp` is the root object you must use to take full advantage of Scenes and Grafana plugin integration. `SceneApp` provides support for routing of your Scenes app.

 ### Step 1.
 Create scene app